DokuzEylulCsc/proje2-mu/README.md

 - Customer account: `customer@tester.com`
 - Admin account: `admin@tester.com`

-**Note:** Trying to log in with a new email address and password will result on a new *customer* account.
+Trying to log in with a new email address and password will result on a new *customer* account.